-Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
-In addition, have the oil seals of the brake master cylinder and caliper as well as the brake hose replaced at the intervals listed below or whenever they are damaged or leaking.
+Have a Yamaha dealer change the The V-belt must be checked and rebrake fluid at the intervals specified in the periodic maintenance and lubrica- vals tion chart.
+In addition, have the oil seals maintenance and lubrication chart. of the brake master cylinder and caliper as well as the brake hose replaced at the intervals listed below or whenever they are damaged or leaking.

-- Oil seals: Replace every two years. - Brake hose: Replace every four years.
+- · Oil seals: Replace every two vears. - · Brake hose: Replace every four years.